DanCouper/Sutor-Random/README.md

 ### `Random.intBetween(min, max[, seed])`

 Returns a random *integer* between min and max inclusive.
-If the optional seed is passed, values become fixed.
+If the optional seed is passed, values become predictable.

 ```
 > Random.intBetween(10, 20, 1)